 When it comes to buying one, be very careful.
 Only buy from a reputable breeder.
 Sadly, some breeders take advantage of the breed’s popularity while neglecting important health and temperament issues.

 We’re huge fans of trustworthy adoption options.
 Rescue Me is a great resource for all potential pet owners.

 Be prepared: During the first year, you’ll spend near $5,700 to get your new friend vaccinations, grooming appointments, and a pet insurance policy.
 This price drops to around $2,250 for each year following.

 On average, Goldendoodles cost owners around $33,000 over their lifetime.
 But if you plan on spaying/neutering your dog, hiring a dog walker, and boarding your pup once a year, expect to pay anywhere from $70,000 to $155,000 over their lifetime.

-Before you decide if this breed is for you, we wanted to share some health problems you might run into.
+To decide if this breed is for you, we wanted to share some health conditions you might run into.
 We hope you never see your dog go through these.
 But if you do, it’s always a good idea to be prepared and know the signs.